lsmon/json/NOTES.md

    * References allow users to work directly with the containers without worrying about memory allocation or deallocation.

 3. *__For Individual Elements__*:
-   * For individual elements stored within the containers (e.g., values in `std::variant` or elements in `std::vector`), using values (not pointers or references) is generally the simplest and most efficient approach.
+   * For individual elements stored within the containers (e.g., values in `Variant` or elements in `std::vector`), using values (not pointers or references) is generally the simplest and most efficient approach.
    * Values provide straightforward access to data without the overhead of indirection.

 ### Here's a summary of my choicess